FSGeoff/readMe-gen/README.md

 Project Description:

-This project is the creation of a README generator that will take input from the user and  populate a predetermined README.md template with the user’s input including a GitHub and email link.;
+This application will take user input in the categories of Description, Installation Instructions, Usage Information, Contribution Guidelines, Testing Instructions, and Questions.
+The user will be prompted to give data in all the fore-mentioned categories and the application will take the user input and create a README.md document.
+The application will also provide links to the email and Github page of the developer of the project. ;

 ================================================

 Installation Instructions:

-Installed the initial JSON Package to track all dependencies;
+Installed initial JSON package to track all dependencies, and installed Inquirer node.js package;

 ================================================

 Usage Information:

-Installed the NPM Inquirer Package;
+The application will be initiated in the terminal w/the command 'node.index.js';

 ================================================

 Contribution Guidelines

-The application will be initiated in the terminal by the user via the command: node index.js;
+Uses built in Node.js package functionalities(fs) and the Inquirer package which uses the prompt() function.
+All development done by Geoff Nix;

 ================================================

 Testing Instructions

-The application is available to be tested from any terminal.
-The app is launched thru the terminal via the ‘node index.js’ command;
+The application can be tested from any terminal w/the terminal command 'node index.js';

 ================================================